 This gives the entire space a gentle hint of scent! (and remember, many essential oils are antimicrobial and antibacterial so you get that benefit as well!)

-- Another Swiffer product I like to use are the Swiffer Dusters.
+- Another Swiffer product I like to use is the Swiffer Dusters.

 A i r V e n t S c e n t

-(I usually use heavier weight paper (these work good) and punch a hole in it, then tie a string through and around the underside of the vent.)
+(I usually use heavier-weight paper (these work well) and punch a hole in it, then tie a string through and around the underside of the vent.)